In This Article Expand or collapse the "in this article" section Katharine Hepburn

 Autobiographies and Memoirs

 • Hepburn, Katharine.
-The Making of The African Queen, or: How I went to Africa with Bogart, Bacall, and Huston and Almost Lost My Mind.
+The Making of The African Queen, or: How I Went to Africa with Bogart, Bacall, and Huston and Almost Lost My Mind.
 New York: Alfred A. Knopf, 1987.

 Hepburn’s account of the making of The African Queen, written some thirty years after the release of the John Huston film.
 This memoir anecdotally chronicles her interaction with local residents, her account of the living conditions and the filmmaking process, and her various interactions with Huston and Humphrey Bogart, Lauren Bacall, and others involved in the production of the film.